BIDMCDigitalPsychiatry/LAMP-platform/docs/09-data_science/02-data_types/02-sensor_types.md

 #### Data
 - `type`: (string) Type of connection (WiFi or bluetooth)
+- `name`: (string) Name of the device
 - `address`: (string) Address of connected device
 - `strength`: (int, units: DB) WiFI or bluetooth signal strength.

+RSSI is a term used to measure the relative quality of a received signal to a client device, but has no absolute value. […] Cisco, for example, uses a 0-100 scale, while Atheros uses 0-60.
+It’s all up to the manufacturer (which is why RSSI is a relative index), but you can infer that the higher the RSSI value is, the better the signal is. […] There’s a lot of math we could get into, but basically, the closer to 0 dBm, the better the signal is. [-- Source](https://www.metageek.com/training/resources/understanding-rssi.html)
 | Signal Strength | TL;DR                |
 |-----------------|---------------------------|
 | -30 dBm |     Amazing        |